unionlabs/union/move/move-ibc/README.md

 ```

 Here we define whatever entry function we like.
 This example app defines a function to transfer some funds
 from the `caller` account using `channel`.
 Note that a `timeout` is also defined.
-IBC let's you define a height
+IBC lets you define a height
 or timestamp-based timeout.
 Our app chose to work with timestamps here.

-The app did its transfer logic, returned a packet.
-And then it encoded that packet however it likes and sent that packet via IBC.
+The app did its transfer logic, and returned a packet.
+Then it encoded that packet however it liked and sent that packet via IBC.

 Now the receiving part: